-I think you'll agree with me when I say: It's very startling to have a mold smell or mildew smell in the home…
+I think you'll agree with me when I say: It's very startling to have a musty or unpleasant odor.

-Most of the time, home owners think they have a serious mold problem if they can't find the cause of the smell.
+Most of the time, homeowners think they have a serious mold problem if they think they smell mold.

 But Is it mold?

-There are also a variety of other odors that can easily be confused with mold, however, if you do have an odor caused by mold, it was caused by one major thing:
+There are also a variety of other odors that can easily be confused with mold odors, however, if you do have an odor caused by mold, it was caused by one major thing:

 Mold can't grow and thrive without it…

 The smell of mold has an extremely distinct odor.
 If this is something you think you are dealing with, you will want to go through this entire article.

 And if the smell is not mold that's affecting your air quality, you will be able to properly diagnose it and get rid of the odor.

 That's right, no more people covering their noses when they come into your home!